Installing and Using Child Safety Seats and Booster Seats

 until the baby's shoulders are above the slots.
 The harness must be snug.
 Put the

-car safety seat's retainer clip at the midpoint of the baby's chest.
-Don't put it
+car safety seat's retainer clip (chest clip) at the midpoint of the baby's chest.

-on the abdomen or in the neck area.
-Check your safety seat instructions.
+Don't put it on the abdomen (belly) or in the neck area.
+Check your safety seat directions.

 Make sure the car safety seat is at the correct angle so that the baby's head does

-to keep them secure.
-Check the instructions from the maker of your child safety seat.
+not fall forward.
+Check the directions from the maker of your child safety seat.

 Convertible car seats can be used rear-facing.
 They can be converted to forward-facing